mathworks/toolboxdesign/MEX.md

 ## Creating a MEX function from a single C++ source file
 <!-- RP: Recast this titles to be user centric.
 Answer the question "What goal does this section help the user achieve?" -->
 <!-- RP: let's focus on a single C++ / MEX scenario first (add), then have a closing section that talks about multiple single C++ file MEX functions. -->
 Suppose you have a C++ MEX source file.
 This file has got its own MEX gateway and doesn't depend on any external library or other source files.
 You want to organize this file in a way that makes building, integrating and sharing the MEX function easy.
-According the [Toolbox best practices](./README.md), MEX (C++) source files need not be distributed to the toolbox users, since they are not required to run the toolbox.
+According to the [Toolbox best practices](./README.md), MEX (C++) source files need not be distributed to the toolbox users, since they are not required to run the toolbox.
 So, here’s what we suggest: keep your MEX source file outside of the `toolbox` folder.
 You can do this by creating a folder called `cpp` at the `root` folder.
-Inside the `cpp` folder, make another folder named `mexfunctions`, and that’s where you’ll put your MEX function’s source code.
+Inside the `cpp` folder, make another folder named `mexfunctions`, and that’s where you put your MEX function’s source code.

 <!-- RP: For clarity's sake, let's not get mixed up in add and subtract -- let's create something new, like multiply.

 Be able to say "We are going to create the invertMex function, which on Windows will be invertMex.mexw64." -->

 Let’s walk through how this organization works with the arithmetic toolbox example.
 We implement a MATLAB function `invertNumber()`, under the hood, this function uses the MEX functions `invertMex()`, which we compiled from `invertMex.cpp`.
 You’ll notice that we deliberately name the source file and the MEX function the same way.
-For example, on Windows, `invertMex.cpp` gets compiled into `invertMex.mexw64`, and `invertMex` will be the name of the MEX function.
+For example, on Windows, `invertMex.cpp` gets compiled into `invertMex.mexw64`, with `invertMex` being the name of the MEX function.

 This naming convention is helpful for a couple of reasons: